Ben-Landerman/Samples-of-Work/data_analysis/README.md

 ### Sample of Data Analysis and Visualization with Python and Tableau

+### Summary of Work
+- Data cleaning and analysis of 2019-2020 NBA season with Python (dataset from: https://www.basketball-reference.com/leagues/NBA_2020.html)
+- Feature selection and creation of heatmap to find attributes correlated to win/loss percentage with Python
+- Data visualization of interesting statistics that may affect win/loss percentage with Tableau

 *Links to Code:*
 - [Data Cleaning and Heat Map](nba_code.py "Data Cleaning and Heat Map")